-In this procedure, the doctor places a small, hollow tube called a catheter into a vein in the groin or arm and advances it through the aorta to the heart.
-He or she uses a fluoroscope, which provides real-time X-ray images, for guidance in advancing the catheter to the heart’s chambers.
+In this procedure, the doctor places a small, hollow tube called a catheter into a vein in the arm or groin and advances it through the aorta to the heart.
+They use a fluoroscope, which provides real-time X-ray images, for guidance in advancing the catheter to the heart’s chambers.

-After the procedure, the catheter is removed and the insertion site may be closed with stitches.
+After the procedure, the doctor removes the catheter and closes the insertion site with stitches.

-Because hypertrophic cardiomyopathy is often inherited, your NYU Langone heart specialist may recommend genetic counseling, an echocardiogram, and an EKG for your first-degree relatives, including siblings, children, and, possibly, your parents.
+Because HCM is often inherited, your doctor may recommend genetic testing.
+This might include an echocardiogram and an EKG for your first-degree relatives, including siblings, children, and, possibly, your parents.

 Your doctor may recommend a DNA analysis, which is a genotype test.
 In this test, a technician draws blood, which is analyzed in a laboratory for certain genetic variants that signify a predisposition to the condition.
 Alternatively, you may be asked to provide a sputum sample by coughing deeply to produce a sample of mucus from the lower airways.
 Our genetic experts provide counseling regarding all test results and answer questions.
 We believe this counseling is essential for you to understand the meaning of genetic testing for you and your family.

 In addition to patient care, our doctors are also involved in scientific research and in providing education for medical professionals.